Destaq/destaq.github.io/_posts/2022-06-23-improving-reading-stamina.md

 [![r/ChineseLanguage - A guide and 5 defenses against Chinese reading fatigue](https://preview.redd.it/2fheytsfp8791.png?width=650&format=png&auto=webp&s=3f0609a86798cf2d158846c1c1cce45027e2ebbd)](https://preview.redd.it/2fheytsfp8791.png?width=650&format=png&auto=webp&s=3f0609a86798cf2d158846c1c1cce45027e2ebbd)

 Finally, one last factor to bear in mind is the device you use to read.
 Some might find e-readers or paper books to be comparatively easier on the eyes.
-Even for those who don't, the distraction a phone's many apps pose or its small screen size can serve as obstacles to reading for long.Should you be reading a lot in Chinese now or in the future, a specialized device may be worth the investment.
+Even for those who don't, the distraction a phone's many apps pose or its small screen size can serve as obstacles to reading for long.

+Should you be reading a lot in Chinese now or in the future, a specialized device may be worth the investment.
 A discussion and comparison of such readers can be found [here](https://heavenlypath.notion.site/E-ink-Readers-for-Chinese-Novels-49de9c819e004202afe15f9d50d229a6).

 ---------------